 Our favourite means to do this?
 Food bars.
 Whether in the cocktail hour or so during the reception, we adore the customization and options that a hearty food channel gifts, and of course the interactive encounter it has, allowing guests to combine and mingle even more.

 And the choices are endless!
-Chris Dawn from Callisto Photography in Bristol tell us that to get a brunch wedding, you can not fail using a sausage bar or waffle bar (with a selection of toppings of course).
+Warren from Documentary Wedding Photography in Lancashire tell us that to get a brunch wedding, you cannot fail using a sausage bar or waffle bar (with a selection of toppings of course).
 For Southern nuptials, we adore an old-fashioned biscuit pub with flavoured jams or a pie channel.
 Cheese and charcuterie channels, in addition to a raw bar, possess a timeless and universal appeal, while popcorn pubs, ice cream, and hot cocoa bars deliver a whimsical touch.
 These ideas do not have to be restricted to appetisers or the primary course–use them instead of cake to get a unique sense.
 Can anybody state doughnut pub or cupcake channel?
 We are all about the candies.

 Regardless of which foods that you wish to concentrate, the key to nailing a tasty food pub is supplying different flavours or types of what is on screen.
 This way, there is something for everybody.
 Have a look at the ideas for some inspiration.